Quito International Airport achieves carbon neutral accolade

 The certificate will be officially awarded at the ACI-LAC Annual Assembly in October 2019 in Bogotá.

-ACI World, Corporación Quiport, Empresa Pública Metropolitana de Servicios Aeroportuarios y Gestión de Zonas Francas y Regímenes Especiales (EPMSA), Federal Aviation Administration (FAA), International Civil Aviation Organisation (ICAO), United Nations (UN), World Bank
+Corporación Quiport, Empresa Pública Metropolitana de Servicios Aeroportuarios y Gestión de Zonas Francas y Regímenes Especiales (EPMSA), Federal Aviation Administration (FAA), International Civil Aviation Organization (ICAO), United Nations (UN), World Bank